 The performance of VSched has been evaluated on several different platforms.
 It can achieve very low deadline miss rates up to quite high utilizations and quite fine resolutions.
-VSched can use over 90% of the CPU even on relatively slow hardware and older kernels (Intel[®] Pentium[®] III, 2.4 kernel) and can use over 98% of the CPU on more modern configurations (Intel[®] Pentium[®] 4, 2.6 kernel).
-The mechanisms of VSched and its evaluation are described in much more detail in an earlier paper [11] and the software itself is publicly available.
+VSched can use over 90% of the CPU even on relatively slow hardware and older kernels (Intel Pentium III, 2.4 kernel) and can use over 98% of the CPU on more modern configurations (Intel Pentium 4, 2.6 kernel).